mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 ## Notes

+* Not too long after issuing the curl command to install Hass.io there will be a notice in the terminal similar to 'trying again after 30 seconds'.
+Do not worry, this is normal and the process will continue on its own without intervention.

 * If you install the Pi-hole addon and get errors related to 'address is already in use' when trying to start it, run the following commands in the Ubuntu host's terminal:

 ```bash